 This is what personal injury attorneys do: they file lawsuits on behalf of their clients for the injuries they’ve sustained through no fault of their own.
 Seeing as there are very few federal statutes about personal injury lawsuits and that each state’s laws are so different, it’s essential to seek the best possible representation for your claim.

-The law states that if the guilty party is found at fault by the court, they must pay your damages, which in part consists of your medical bills.
+The law states that if the guilty party is found at fault by the court, they must pay your damages, which in part consist of your medical bills.

 How A Personal Injury Settlement Is Calculated